VectorInstitute/health-rec/README.md

 ### 📥 Data setup

+For a detailed description of the data schema used for the recommendation engine, see [Data Schema](schema.rst).

 #### Test data

 If you want to test the system without real data, you can generate some dummy testing data: